avigewirtz/avigewirtz.github.io-/the-linux-command-line/a-tour-of-linux/filesystem.md

 At its core, a file is a linear array of bytes of arbitrary length.
 Each file has a _type_ that indicates its role:

 * A _regular file_ contains arbitrary data, such as text, images, audio, executable programs, and so on.
-Essentially, just about any kind of data you can think of can be stored in a regular file.
+Essentially, just about any kind of data you can think of is stored in a regular file.
 * A _directory_ is a file that holds a structured list of links.
 Each link maps a filename to a file, which may itself be a directory.
 Every directory contains at least two entries: `.` (dot), which is a link to itself, and `..` (dotdot), which is a link to its parent.
 The fact that directories can contain subdirectories enables a hierarchical filesystem structure, as we'll see shortly.

 {% hint style="info" %}